privateprep/coding-space-website/src/pages/about-us/our-teaching-philosophy.md

 templateKey: about-us
 title: Our Teaching Philosophy
 titleColor: "#264548"
-description: Our teaching philosophy is derived from our dedication to student-centered learning and unique teaching methods.
+description: The Coding Space teaching philosophy is derived from our dedication to student-centered learning and Socratic-based teaching methods.
 heroImage:
   image: /img/tcs-header.png
   alt: Accessibility name
 pageBuilder:
   - type: textOnly
     textAlign: center
-    bgColor: "#ffffff"
-    textColor: "#264548"
-    mdContent: >-
-      ## What We Do and How We Do It

-      Our teaching philosophy is derived from our dedication to student-centered learning and unique teaching methods:
-  - type: styledChecks
-    bgColor: "#ffffff"
-    fgColor: "#9de2dd"
-    textColor: "#264548"
-    mediaPosition: column
-    list:
-      - title: Student-Centered Learning
-        content: "By challenging students at their individual level to create projects as unique as they are, we underscore the power of personalized learning.
-And with our 4:1 student-to-teacher ratio, students get the guidance they need to keep moving forward. "
-      - title: Unique Teaching Methods
-        content: "From the Socratic method to our signature Untutorials, our specialized curriculum and teaching methods are centered around asking questions that empower students to explore problems, discover solutions, and grow as thinkers, learners, and leaders. "
-  - type: textOnly
-    textAlign: center
     bgColor: "#faf6ee"
     textColor: "#264548"
-    mdContent: "## Here’s What That Looks Like in Our Classrooms"
+    mdContent: "## Our classes are self-paced, allowing students to progress through our curriculum at their own speed."
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"